• 9 Reasons to Convert your Short-term Rental to Long-term

 2. Notify Tenant/Landlord of Intentions:

-A non-renewal letter clearly communicates your plans to vacate the property or re-list the unit for new tenants after the current lease ends.
+A non-renewal letter communicates your plans to vacate the property or re-list the unit for new tenants after the current lease ends.
 This notification helps both parties prepare and plan accordingly.

 3. Start the Moving Process Early:

-By drafting and delivering a timely non-renewal letter, both landlords and tenants can avoid miscommunication, legal issues, and ensure a smooth process when concluding a lease agreement as intended.
+By drafting and delivering a timely non-renewal letter, landlords and tenants can avoid miscommunication, legal issues, and ensure a smooth process when concluding a lease agreement as intended.

 How Much Notice is Required for Non-Renewal?

 The notice period required for not renewing a lease varies by state and is often specified in the original lease agreement.
-Most states require 30-60 days' notice from either the tenant or landlord before the lease expires.
+Most states require 30-60 days notice from the tenant or landlord before the lease expires.
 However, notice requirements can range from as little as 20 days to as much as 90 days or more.

-It's crucial to check your local landlord-tenant laws and review your lease's specific terms regarding the non-renewal notice timeline.
+It's crucial to check your local landlord-tenant laws and review your lease's terms regarding the non-renewal notice timeline.
 Many standard leases stipulate a notice window, such as providing notice 60 days before the end of the lease term.
 If the lease doesn't mention a notice period, most states have default timelines that landlords and tenants must follow.

 For example, in California, landlords must give 60 days' notice to tenants if they don't plan to renew the lease.
 In contrast, tenants in New York only need to provide 30 days' notice before the lease expires.
 Always verify the precise notice requirements in your area to ensure you provide sufficient notice and avoid potential legal issues or penalties.